aflupton/Redux-Karaoke/README.md

 ## Description

-A basic JS project to learn how to manage state with Redux.
+A basic JS project to learn how to manage state with Redux using hardcoded data and simplified state.

 ## Setup